The Legend of Zelda: Twilight Princess (manga)

 is a Japanese manga series written and illustrated by Akira Himekawa, and is based on the video game of the same name.
-It was serialized through Shogakukan's MangaONE app from February 2016–January 2022, and spans 70 chapters across 11 volumes.
+It was serialized through Shogakukan's MangaONE app from February 2016 to January 2022, and spans fifty-eight chapters across eleven volumes.

 Development

-After completing manga adaptations of other games from The Legend of Zelda series, the duo Akira Himekawa wanted to adapt The Legend of Zelda: Twilight Princess, however, since the game was rated more mature than other games in The Legend of Zelda series, they wanted a weekly magazine to serialize in with a higher-aged target demographic.
-However, they were unable to find a suitable magazine.
+After completing manga adaptations of other games from The Legend of Zelda series, the duo Akira Himekawa wanted to adapt The Legend of Zelda: Twilight Princess.
+Since the game was rated more mature than other games in The Legend of Zelda series, they wanted a weekly magazine to serialize in with a higher-aged target demographic; however, they were unable to find a suitable magazine.
 After requests from fans, the duo later decided to approach Nintendo again on the hopes of being able to find a magazine, and eventually settled on MangaONE.
 Due to this new agreement, they were able to make the adaptation longer than previous adaptations, which only lasted for one or two tankōbon volumes.

 Publication

 In July 2015, the duo Akira Himekawa announced they were working on a new manga adaptation for The Legend of Zelda series.
-In February 2016, the duo announced the game they would be adapting was The Legend of Zelda: Twilight Princess, and it would start serialization on the MangaONE app and website on February 8, 2016.
+In February 2016, the duo announced the game they would be adapting was The Legend of Zelda: Twilight Princess, and it would start serialization on the MangaONE app and website on February 8, 2016, shortly preceding the release of Twilight Princess HD on Wii U the following month.
 From November 2017 to February 2018, Himekawa put the series on hiatus in order to "recharge".
 In May 2020, Himekawa announced that the series had entered its final arc.
 The series entered its climax in the tenth volume, to be concluded in the eleventh.
 The final chapter was released on January 30, 2022, with the final volume released the following March.

 An English release of the series was first hinted at in May 2016, when Himekawa made a post on their Facebook claiming that Viz Media would publish the series.
 Three months later at New York Comic Con, Viz Media confirmed they had licensed the series for English publication.